Athenian democracy: Archons and the Areopagus

 From an unknown date, the three archons became nine archons, the three main ones being supported by six others, called thesmothétai, a type of judicial administrators.
 Finally, Cleisthenes added a secretary, who was in charge of writing the notifications of the other nine archons.
 Therefore, eventually their number reached ten, as with other Athenian magistracies.

 Solon's reforms allowed the archons to come from some of the higher propertied classes and not only from the aristocratic families.
 Since the Areopagus was made up of ex-archons, this would eventually mean the weakening of the hold of the nobles there as well.
 Solon also made changes to the political system, therefore allowing broad participation.
 However, even with Solon's creation of the citizen's assembly, the archons and Areopagus still wielded a great deal of power.

 The reforms of Cleisthenes meant that the archons were elected by the Assembly, but were still selected from the upper classes.
-The Areopagus kept its power as "Guardian of the Laws", which meant that it could veto actions it deemed unconstitutional, however, this worked in practice.
+The Areopagus kept its power as "Guardian of the Laws", which meant that it could veto actions it deemed unconstitutional.
+However, its unclear how this worked in practice.

 Ephialtes, and later Pericles, stripped the Areopagus of its role in supervising and controlling the other institutions, dramatically reducing its power.
 In the play The Eumenides, performed in 458, Aeschylus, himself a noble, portrays the Areopagus as a court established by Athena herself, an apparent attempt to preserve the dignity of the Areopagus in the face of its disempowerment.